 What’s notable is that Ash’s main Pokémon – a Pikachu – has never evolved.
 Evolution of Pokémon is a big part of the games – which has led viewers to wonder if the same will ever happen to Ash’s Pikachu!

-Do you have any interesting or fun facts about Pokémon that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Pokémon?
+Share them in the comments below!